RaghuRam2005/RaghuRam2005/README.md

 ## Hi there 👋, I.m **Raghu Ram**

-- 🔭 I'm currently working on creating vision and speech models using pytorch
+- 🔭 I'm currently working on federated learning algorithms
-- 🌱 I'm currently learning full stack development (Typescript, react, Nodejs) and deep learning
+- 🌱 I'm currently learning more about autonomous vechicles and object detection
-- 👯 I'm looking to collaborate on any projects based on python or Typescript
+- 👯 I'm looking to collaborate on any projects based on python
 - 💬 Ask me about Machine learning or python
 - 📫 How to reach me: <a href="https://linkedin.com/in/raghu-ram-sai-lingutla-atom" target="blank">LinkedIn</a>

 ## 🚀 What I Do

 * **Deep Learning**: I'm learning various concepts that can be used to build cutting-edge model.

-* **Full Stack Development**: I'm currently exploring front-end development using React and backend using Node js

 ## 🔧 Technologies & Tools